ridatMaulana/diRead/README.md

 >We visualize the data to see the amount of data in percentages and the correlation between features.

 #### Build Models
 >The predict year model, we use DNN (Deep Neural Network) because the data is categorical.
 We use 2 layers with 32 outputs based on personality classes in the dataset.
-For the recommendation(Search Engine) we use K-nearest Neighbors Algorithm model to get data that is similar to the given keywords.
+For the recommendation(Search Engine) we use K-nearest Neighbors Algorithm model to get data that is similar to the given keywords from users.

 #### Test Models
 >After building models, we evaluate model performance using evaluation metrics and techniques such as encross-validation.
 Then, We try to make our own simulation to test whether the model we have is good.